eclipse-xpanse/xpanse/README.md

 ## Runtime

-Open Services CLoud runtime is the overall component running on the cloud provider.
+Xpanse runtime is the overall component running on the cloud provider.

 The runtime embeds and run together: